 - The chassis and drive train of Motorhomes sold in Louisiana

-To pursue a legal claim under the Louisiana Lemon law, you must first contact the vehicle manufacturer to report the problem and to give the manufacturer an opportunity to perform a final repair on the vehicle.
+To pursue a legal claim, you must first contact the vehicle manufacturer to report the problem and to give the manufacturer an opportunity to perform a final repair on the vehicle.
 You should keep all receipts during this process.
 You must also go through a free non-binding arbitration process so long as the manufacturer operates such a program in the State of Louisiana and the program substantially complies with federal regulations.
 However, rather than attempting to go it alone, it is important that you retain an experienced Lemon Law attorney who may properly advise you on your rights and who may counsel you on what course of action to take.
-Therefore, if your car, truck, van, SUV, motorcycle, or personal watercraft has not been repaired, contact Krohn & Moss, Ltd. Consumer Law Center®.
-With over 35,000 cases handled nationally, we have the experience to determine if your case qualifies for relief under the Louisiana Lemon Law.
+Therefore, if your car, truck, van, SUV, motorcycle or personal watercraft has not been repaired, contact Krohn & Moss, Ltd. Consumer Law Center®.
+With over 35,000 cases handled nationally, we have the experience to determine if your case qualifies for relief under the Lemon Law in the State of Louisiana.
 We will review your case without charge, and nearly all of our cases are settled without a trial.
 We also work to get your case settled as quickly as possible.
 Further, we stay on top of the latest legal developments regarding lemon vehicles so that we may get the best results possible for your case.

 As experienced attorneys, we understand the stress of having to deal with a defective vehicle, especially if it is used to get you to and from work or other necessary transportation.
 Finally, we understand the importance of having a reliable and safe vehicle so that you do not worry about the safety of your friends and loved ones when you get behind the wheel.
 Let us help you to remove the “lemon” from your driveway.
 Let a Louisiana Lemon Law attorney help you to get safely back on the road.